Welcome to today's edition of the Rush 24-7 podcast.

 How liberalism self-destructed.

-Uh I don't think it's ever provided an upwardly mobile path.
+I don't think it's ever provided an upwardly mobile path.

 I think that's the big myth about liberalism.

-Excuse me, uh ladies and gentlemen, not sick, this little phlegm uh in this high-priced throat.
+This little phlegm in this high-priced throat.

 I don't know.